 a.
 As EMS research continues, evidence-based practice will have a correspondingly greater role in EMS.

-3. EMS providers should stay up-to-date on the latest advances in health care.
+3. EMS providers should stay up to date on the latest advances in health care.

 a.
 For example, every 3 to 5 years, the AHA releases revised guidelines based on large amounts of evidence.